AbinitioDGA/ADGA/README.md

 # Abinitio DGA

 AbinitioDGA is an implementation of a DGA approach for electronic structure calculations of materials.
-It allows the inclusion of non-local correlations beyond DMFT.
+It allows the inclusion of non-local correlations beyond DMFT and the calculation of momentum-dependent susceptibilities.

 ## Getting Started